gianlucam76/k8s-cleaner/README.md

 - [Pods Mounting Secrets with Old Content](https://github.com/gianlucam76/k8s-cleaner/tree/main/examples-unhealthy-resources/pod-with-outdated-secrets): Detect pods that are not utilizing the most recent Secret data.
 - [Pods Using Expired Certificates](https://github.com/gianlucam76/k8s-cleaner/tree/main/examples-unhealthy-resources/pod-with-expired-certificates): Pinpoint pods that are operating with expired security certificates.

-# Manage and Automate Resource Operations:
+## Manage and Automate Resource Operations

 K8s-cleaner doesn't just help you identify unused or unhealthy resources; it can also automate various operations to enhance your cluster's efficiency and management.
 The examples-operations directory showcases practical scripts and configurations covering key tasks:

-## Scaling Deployments/DaemonSets/StatefulSets with Nightly Downtime:
+### Scaling Deployments/DaemonSets/StatefulSets with Nightly Downtime:

 This [example](https://github.com/gianlucam76/k8s-cleaner/tree/main/examples-automated-operations/scheduled-scaling) demonstrates how to automatically scale down Deployments, DaemonSets, and StatefulSets with a specified annotation at a desired time (e.g., 8 PM nightly).
 Before scaling down, the replica count is stored in another annotation for later retrieval.